 TYPES OF SPINE FRACTURES CHICAGO

 Spine fractures can be either minor or major.
 A major spine fracture poses a greater risk of neurological damage to your peripheral nerve roots or your spinal cord itself.
 Neurological damage can lead to paralysis.
 If you’ve been injured, you may be asking yourself, “What types of spine fractures can I receive compensation for?”
-The generic answer, any that were caused by the negligence of someone else.
+The generic answer is any that were caused by someone else’s negligence.

 Each of the individual bones in your spine is a vertebra.
 According to Spine Universe, there are several different types of vertebral fractures.

 These depend on the parts of the bone affected and the extent of the damage.
-If you suffered a back injury due to someone else’s negligence, you need the personal injury lawyers Chicago at Curcio Law Offices.
+If you suffered a back injury due to someone else’s negligence, you need the Chicago spinal cord injury lawyers at Curcio & Casciato.
 Call 312-321-1111 today to schedule your free consultation with us.

 What Happens if You Fracture Your Spine?